ArneTripolone/readme_generator/README.md

 - [Questions](#Questions)

 ### Installation
-    use homebrew
+    no steps, just enjoy

 ### Usage
-    here here and here
+    here they are

 ### Licence